The Importance of Passive "Built-in" Fire Protection

 The ASFP Guide to Inspecting Passive Fire Protection for Fire Risk Assessors is now available.
 The guide is aimed at all those involved in the specification, installation or maintenance of passive fire protection.
 The document is available for purchase in hard copy format (order form).
 To view a free pdf click here.

 The Construction Products Association has produced an excellent guide on the CPR & CE Marking to reveals what you should know about CE marking, before the full introduction of the CPR in July 2013 Click here to download free copy

 ASFP has obtained a significant grant from the CSkills Growth Fund to develop a nationally recognised industry training scheme for passive fire protection.
 The scheme aims to up-skill contractors involved in the installation of passive fire protection as well as improve the knowledge base of those involved in the design, supply, inspection and maintenance of passive fire protection.
 Click here

 Latest News from ASFP

-The Association for Specialist Fire Protection (ASFP) is holding the third of its series of regional CPD seminars in London on 20 March 2014.
+The Association for Specialist Fire Protection (ASFP) is holding the third of its series of regional CPD seminars in Cardiff on 8 April 2014.
 For further information click here.

 Three Cs key to improving fire safety awareness says ASFP President